 Q3 TRADING UPDATE - HIGHLIGHTS

-- Lower utilization cutter suction dredgers (Dredging) and heavy marine transport vessels (Offshore Energy)
+- Utilization rates stable for trailing suction hopper dredgers (Dredging) and heavy transport vessels (Offshore Energy)

 Boskalis' financial position remains strong.
-The net debt position has further dropped since mid-2015 and Boskalis is operating well within the covenants which the company has agreed with its debt providers.
+The net debt position has declined since mid-2016 and Boskalis comfortably meets the covenants agreed with its debt providers.

 FOR FURTHER INFORMATION Investor relations: